Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 # Code Overview
 ## Main
 • **Input Parameters**: The code takes as for input 6 parameters:<br>
-1. Compiler Code - To allow an easy recognition and collection in Excel each different combination of modes and flags with an identifier, these are the flags used in my tests:
+1. Compiler Code and modes - To allow an easy recognition and collection in Excel each different combination of modes and flags with an identifier, these are the flags used in my tests, each mode is identified with an integer:

 <table>
         <tr>
             <th>Mode</th>